I follow a few different pages on Facebook, many are LGBTQ themed.

 I hated shopping with my ex, I hated doing anything involving compromise with him, because our tastes were so different whenever we compromised, neither of us got what we truly liked.
 It's very hard to tastefully blend Arts and Crafts/Mission styles (me) with Retro 50's/Modern Design (um, yeah).
 More often than not, I simply let him get what he wanted to avoid the drama of the Dance of Compromise with him and his Cancerian moodiness especially when disappointed (Can you say 'sackcloth and ashes?').
 I ended up hating most of what we bought together:

-Him: (Still holding the floral one) "There's green in the stems of these roses, and that's too boring.
+Him: "What about this bedspread?"
+(Holds up a very floral pattern with a lace trim.)Me: "Too frilly and feminine.
+I may be a queen, but I'm not a girl.
+And the colors don't even go with our wall colors.
+What about that one?"
+(I point to a solid color with some minor geometric pattern.)Him: (Still holding the floral one) "There's green in the stems of these roses, and that's too boring.
 This one's nice."
-(Points to a solid dark brown spread with a few light green stripes, and it actually does go with the room colors; two different greens and a cinnamon accent wall.)
+(Points to a solid dark brown spread with a few light green stripes, and it actually does go with the room colors; two different greens and a cinnamon accent wall.)Me: "Fine."
+(It was the first thing I threw away when he left.)

 It was later I realized I'd compromised myself away during most of the relationship.
 And not only with him and the bedspread and in other aspects of our relationship, but also with my partner before him.
 It seems to be a pattern I have.

-One other aspect of all this I'm just realizing, now that I'm single, I'm relishing my independence and making my own decisions regarding my house and my life.
+and making my own decisions regarding my house and my life.
 I decided on the colors to paint his office in order to turn it into my library/meditation room, and I chose the colors for the powder room, as well.
 I have made changes to every room in my house except my bathroom and the guest bath.
-I don't want to have to compromise that much with anyone.
-Anymore.
-Ever again.
+I don't

 Perhaps, it's more than the fear of compromise, perhaps even more than the independence.
-Maybe it's the fact I'm discovering who I truly am and beginning to like who I see, who I am becoming and am terrified of giving him myself away yet again.
+Maybe it's the fact I'm discovering who I truly am and beginning to like who I see, who I am becoming and am terrified of givinghim myself away yet again.

 Or, perhaps it is something else entirely.
 Perhaps it goes back even further.
 If I keep him happy, he'll stay.
 If he gets what he wants, he won't leave.